 James Curran's interests are in statistical problems in forensic science.
-He consults with forensic agencies in New Zealand, Australia and the United Kingdom, and produces and maintains expert systems software for the interpretation of evidence.
+He consults with forensic agencies in New Zealand, Australia, the United Kingdom, and the United States.
+He produces and maintains expert systems software for the interpretation of evidence.
 He has experience as an expert witness in DNA and glass evidence, appearing in courts in the United States and Australia.
-He also very strong interests in statistical computing, and in automation projects.
-He is also a director of the University of Auckland's Bioinformatics Institute.
+He has very strong interests in statistical computing, and in automation projects.

 Andrew Balemi is a Professional Teaching Fellow in the Department of Statistics at The University of Auckland.
 He is a former Head of Marketing Science at market research company Colmar Brunton.

 Paul Murrell attended Auckland University for his BSc (in Computer Science), BA (in Psychology), MSc (in Psychology), and PhD (in Statistics!).
 He then spent a year at the University of Cambridge in the Department of Community Medicine as a medical statistician and research assistant, before joining the Department of Statistics at Auckland University in October, 1999.
 His research interests include computational and graphical statistics.
 He is currently part of the development team for the R and Omegahat statistical computing projects.
 He was elected a Fellow of the American Statistical Association in 2010.